MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-enhance-your-models-in-5-minutes-with-the-hugging-face-kernel-hub-6d932b.md

 ,layer_norm_kernel_module.rms_norm_forward
 , or something else) depends entirely on how the kernel creator structured the repository on the Hub.
 You may need to inspect the loadedlayer_norm_kernel_module object (e.g., usingdir()
-) or check the kernel&#39;s documentation on the Hub to find the correct function/method and its signature.
-I&#39;ve usedrms_norm_forward as a plausible placeholder and added error handling. - Parameters: We now only define rms_norm_weight
+) or check the kernel's documentation on the Hub to find the correct function/method and its signature.
+I've usedrms_norm_forward as a plausible placeholder and added error handling. - Parameters: We now only define rms_norm_weight
 (no bias), consistent with RMSNorm.